aiidateam/AEP/004_calcjob_immigrant/readme.md

 The reasons for this statement are simple.
 The goal of this functionality is to be able to work with completed calculation jobs through AiiDA, whether they were actually run through AiiDA or not.
 Therefore, the attributes of the nodes that represent the calculation job in the provenance graph, as well as the inputs and outputs should respect the same rules, regardless of the origin of the calculation.
-However, since it small differences will be unavoidable (as will be explained in greater detail later) and immigrated calculations *are* different from native ones, it remains important to be able to distinguish them whenever necessary.
+However, since small differences will be unavoidable (as will be explained in greater detail later) and immigrated calculations *are* different from native ones, it remains important to be able to distinguish them whenever necessary.
 Note that with whatever mark immigrated nodes will be distinguished, this should not be inherited by calculations that use the outputs of immigrated calculations for their inputs.
 The calculations will be linked through the provenance graph and therefore this information will already be included implicitly.